An in-house editor sheds light on his experiences of in-house editorial production, including how freelance editors and proofreaders are selected.

-To be clear, Philip’s contributions are from the point of view of a publishing professional, broadly speaking.
-So while some of the things he has to say are informed by his experiences within the UK company for which he currently works, his residency here is not in the capacity of a representative of that particular publishing house.
+This editor's contributions are from the point of view of a publishing professional, broadly speaking.
+So while some of the things he has to say are informed by his experiences within the UK company for which he works, his residency there is not in the capacity of a representative of that particular publishing house.

 Louise: Hi, Philip.
-It’s great to have you on the Parlour!
+It’s great to have you here!
 First, can you tell us a little bit about yourself?
-It would be useful to have an overview of your daily responsibilities – many of our readers haven’t worked in-house so they may be unaware of what in-house editor does.
+It would be useful to have an overview of your daily responsibilities – many of our readers haven’t worked in-house so they may be unaware of what an in-house editor does.
 I understand that different presses work in different ways, but it would still be handy to know what you do.

 Louise: Which editorial services do you currently contract out to freelancers?
 Structural/development editing, copy-editing, proofreading, indexing?
 Anything else?

 Louise: Today, I’d specifically like to focus on the commissioning of new freelancers.
 One question that comes up a lot in the freelance editorial community is: How does one get noticed by publishers?